-Controls are in place under UK law to make sure imported products meet European Community standards.
+Controls are in place under UK law to make sure products imported into Great Britain meet GB standards.

 Imports are checked at a Border Control Post (BCP) approved to handle each type of product.
 Felixstowe is approved to inspect imports of all categories of food and feed (except chilled feed imports subject to official controls).